Becoming an Animal Osteopath (AO)

 Do you have to do a course in human osteopathy to become an animal osteopath?

-In order to become an osteopath you need to complete a degree in osteopathy – this varies between four and five years depending on your chosen path of study.
+In order to become a human osteopath you need to complete a degree in osteopathy – this varies between four and five years depending on your chosen path of study.
 Entry requirements vary, but a basic standard of 5 GCSE passes (grades A-C) and BCC (or above) at A level (including 2 science subjects – Biology, Chemistry, Physical Education, Physics, Psychology, Mathematics, Sport Science as sciences).
 Osteopathic teaching establishments often provide a summer science course or ‘top-up’ course for students who do not fulfil this criteria, but have other qualifications at an appropriate level.

 Is animal osteopathy a regulated profession?